UoPNetSoc/lecturer-bg/README.md

 *"A little bit weird but quite cool - I need to have a more stern expression"* - Rinat

 *"You make me laugh!
 I dont mind."* - Linda

+*"\*Picks up laptop\* This is an example of inappropriate lab behaviour" - Vas

+"\*Laughs hysterically* Would you like more photos?
+I can send more photos, send me an email" - Farzad